All Episodes

 So there is not a pile of money not being used that you could throw into the private sector and stimulate it.

-You're gonna stimulate your annual income.
+You're going to stimulate your annual income.

-But to get it, you've got to take it from your bank account.
+You're going to give yourself a $10,000 raise, but to get it, you've got to take it from your bank account.

-So you go write a check on your account for $10,000, get it in cash, and you put it in your back pocket, and you think I just got a stimulus or a raise.
+So, you go write a check on your account for $10,000, get it in cash, and you put it in your back pocket, and you think, I just got a stimulus or a raise.

-You didn't use transfer to money.
+You didn't just transfer the money.

 Net zero.